snicker02/Catoptron/README.md

 - **mirrored** — flip alternating tiles for seamless mirror symmetry.
 - **Feedback** (Feedback renderer only) — how much of the last frame persists (trail length).
 - **Mosh** (Feedback renderer only) — datamosh: block-displaces the previous frame before it re-enters, for chunky motion-smear corruption.
+- **Reaction-diffusion** (Feedback renderer only) — a Gray-Scott mode that grows organic Turing patterns (spots, mazes, coral) seeded and continuously fed by the image.
+In this mode the Pull / Rotate knobs become **Feed / Kill**, which select the pattern type.

 ---